Economic history of China (1949–present): Recovery from war, 1949–52

 To bring inflation under control by 1951, the government unified the monetary system, tightened credit, restricted government budgets at all levels and put them under central control, and guaranteed the value of the currency.
 The CCP's success in overcoming hyperinflation and stabilizing prices became a major source of the new government's legitimacy.
-Price increases from the 1950s to the 1970s were generally minimal, although the periods of the Great Leap Forward and the Great Famine were notable exceptions.
+Price increases from the 1950s to the 1970s were generally minimal, although the periods of the Great Leap Forward and the Great Chinese Famine were notable exceptions.
 China ultimately had one of the most stable fiat currencies in modern history during the Mao era.

 Commerce was stimulated and partially regulated by the establishment of state trading agencies (commercial departments), which competed with private traders in purchasing goods from producers and selling them to consumers or enterprises.
 State trading agencies served as a mechanism for re-creating and integrating markets and through this process of re-integration between urban and rural economies helped stabilize the value of money.

 The early PRC government established a centralized banking system focused on a few state institutions.
 Early banking regulations were adopted from the Soviet Union's regulations.
 The People's Bank of China was the only commercial bank under this centralized system and the only provider of credit, settlement clearance, and teller services.
 In 1950, the Bank of China became a bureau of the People's Bank of China.
 Pursuant to regulations issued in 1953, only the Bank of China could handle foreign currency and international transactions.

 Another of the CCP's early steps was to nationalize enterprises that the defeated Nationalists had controlled.
 These were turned into state-owned enterprises (SOEs).
 By 1952, China's SOEs accounted for more than 40% of industrial production.
 As the industrial means of production were transferred to the state, conditions for workers improved.
 The growing number of state workers were entitled to permanent employment, an eight-hour day, medical benefits, subsidized food and housing, as well as an eight-grade wage scale that was consistent across different state owned enterprises.